stefanopagliari/Stefano-Pagliari-Website/public/files/IP2038/8_Relational_Data.md

 <img src="8_Relational_Data_files/figure-html/unnamed-chunk-4-1.png" width="672" />

+### Defining keys

+In order to be able to connect different tables, these need to have  a variable (or set of variables) in common.
+This is often called *keys*.
+The key will uniquely identify an observation.

+There are two types of keys:

+- A **primary key** uniquely identifies an observation in its own table.
+- A **foreign key** uniquely identifies an observation in another table.

+In very simple cases, a single variable is sufficient to identify an observation.

 In the example above, the two tables were joined by a single variable, and that variable has the same name in both tables.
 The key was specified by stating inside the function the parameter `by = "key_name"`.

-In a number of cases, a single variable will not be enough to identify a unique observation to be joined.
-For instance, when we are merging datasets where multiple entities are observed in different periods (e.g. multiple country/years), then we will need to merge two datasets in a way that links observations related to the same country and same year will be.
-To
+In other cases multiple variables are needed.
+For instance, when dealing with longitudinal data capturing a number of countries across many years, one observation will be identified by a combination of the `country` variable and the `date` variable.

 It is possible to specify multiple variables that should be used as key within  a character vector, by = c("x", "y")`.